JackieRino/html-Movie-Review-Page/README.md

 # html-Movie-Review-Page
-Designed a simple movie review page suing HTML semantics
+Designed a simple movie review page using HTML semantics

+##Purpoee
+~Practice using HTML-5 semantics to create a movie reviepage

+#Technologies
+~HTML-5

+#Status
+~completed